Can my child receive a special meal if needed for religious, health or medical reasons?

 What are the living accommodations like?

-Students will live 4 to a room with the boys in one hall and the girls in another.
-Teachers stay in the hall with the students of the same gender.
-Each hall has separate washrooms and showers in a central location.
+There are two separate dorm wings on opposite sides of the building.
+Students will live 2 - 4 to a room with each room containing two bunk beds.
+There is a separate teacher room located in each wing.
+Each hall has separate washrooms and private showers in a central location.
 Students are asked to keep the dorms clean and help with chores in the morning to keep our living conditions up to standard.

 Will my child be safe at the Etobicoke Outdoor Education Centre?